artperrin/facial-detection-case-study/README.md

 | :----- | :----: | :---: | ------:|
 | 26.6 % | 53.3 % | 2.1 % | 17.7 % |

-There are less true and false positives than before, mostly because the dataset is unbalanced and the model became more _sensitive_ to our actors, it results on better "unknown" predictions but less true positives.
+There are less true and false positives than before, mostly because the dataset is unbalanced and the model became more _sensitive_ to our actors, it results on better "unknow" predictions but less true positives.

-***Edit: I added a couple more pictures of "unknown", re-trained the model and got these results:***
+***Edit: I added a couple more pictures of "unknow", re-trained the model and got these results:***

 |True positive|True negative|False positive|False negative|
 | :----- | :----: | :---: | ------:|